HeIIoween/FLHook-And-88-Flak-m0tah/FLHook/trunk/readme.txt

 kill victim=<player> by=<killer1>[,<killer2]... cause=<killer1's weapons>[;killer2's weapons]...
   <player>: charname of the victim.
   <killerx>: charname/faction(if NPC) of the killer; sorted from highest to lowest damage.
-  <killerx's weapons>: comma seperated list of weapons used to kill player.
+  <killerx's weapons>: comma separated list of weapons used to kill player.
 Weapons can be guns, missiles (only if CombineMissilesTorps is set to no), mines, torpedoes (only if CombineMissilesTorps is set to no), missiles/torpedoes (only if CombineMissilesTorps is set to yes), or collisions.
 Sorted from highest to lowest damage.

 login char=<player> accountdirname=<dirname> id=<client-id> ip=<ip>
   occurs when player selects a character in the character-select menu